 List View

 Getting to know the List View

 Introducing the List View

-The List View is a powerful tool for viewing the contents of a Package or a diagram as a list of elements, allowing the elements' properties to be viewed and edited in a convenient spreadsheet-like view.
+The List View, used for viewing the contents of a Package or a diagram as a list of elements, allowing the elements' properties to be viewed and edited in a convenient spreadsheet-like view.
 Many analysts will prefer to view elements in a list, and when details are changed the changes will be effective in every other view of the element, including diagrams and the Browser window.

 There are a number of options for filtering, sorting and grouping elements in the list based on a wide range of properties and Tagged Values.

-Where to find the List View Ribbon: Design > Model > List View Ribbon: Design > Diagram > View As > List View Diagram Context Menu: Switch View | Switch to List View
+Where to find the List View Ribbon: Design > Package > List View Ribbon: Design > Diagram > Views > List View Diagram Context Menu: Switch View | Switch to List View